kelsman/Photoshare/README.md

 # photshare

-this is  Mern social network web application where users can signup, post a picture, like a picture, comment on a picture and delete a comment
+this is a Mern social network web application where users can signup, post a picture, like a picture, comment on a picture and delete a comment